+Together, the Ramanujan spectrum $\Spec(A_1|_{\B_p})$ and the endoscopic spectrum $\mathfrak{E}_p$ form the Automorphic Hamantash depicted in Figure \ref{fig:A2-complexes}, along with the $A_1$-spectrum of several Cayley complexes $X_{\EE}^{p,q}$ arising from the Eisenstein lattice.
+It is interesting to remark that in positive characteristic, the entire Hamantash is obtained as the nontrivial $A_1$-spectrum of the quotient of the building of $PGL_3(\F_p((t)))$ by the non-uniform arithmetic lattice $PGL_3(\F_p[t])$ \cite{hong2021spectrum}.

 Our next application (Section \ref{subsec:Golden-gates}) is a construction of new golden gate and super golden gate sets for the compact Lie group $PU(3)$.
 These notions were introduced in \cite{sarnak2015letter, Parzanchevski2018SuperGoldenGates}, in relation to problems in quantum computation.
 A finite set $\Sigma \subset PU(n)$ is called a golden gate set if it exhibits an almost optimal covering rate as well as an efficient approximation and navigation algorithms (see \cite[Sec.\ 2.2]{Evra2018RamanujancomplexesGolden} for the precise definition).
-If the almost optimal covering rate and the algorithms holds only up to an action of a finite subgroup $D \leq PU(n)$, then we say that $\Sigma$ is a golden gate set for $PU(n)/D$.
+If the almost optimal covering rate and the algorithms hold only up to an action of a finite subgroup $D \leq PU(n)$, then we say that $\Sigma$ is a golden gate set for $PU(n)/D$.
 Finally, a golden gate set whose elements are of finite order is called a super golden gate set.

 Super golden gate sets were constructed in \cite{Parzanchevski2018SuperGoldenGates} for $PU(2)$ and in \cite{Evra2018RamanujancomplexesGolden} for $PU(3)$.
-In both cases the constructions come from finding generator sets of congruence $p$-arithmetic subgroups $\Lambda = \langle \Sigma \rangle \leq G(\Z[1/p])$, where $G(\R)\cong PU(n)$, such that $\Lambda$ acts simply-transitively on the edges of Bruhat-Tits trees of $G(\Q_p)$ and also satisfies the Ramanujan property (see Section \ref{subsec:Golden-gates}).
+In both cases the constructions are achieved by finding generating sets of congruence $p$-arithmetic subgroups $\langle \Sigma \rangle = \Lambda\leq G(\Z[1/p])$, where $G(\R)\cong PU(n)$, such that $\Lambda$ acts simply-transitively on the edges of Bruhat-Tits trees of $G(\Q_p)$ and also satisfies the Ramanujan property (see Section \ref{subsec:Golden-gates}).
 We construct some new super golden gate sets for $PU(3)$, coming from our $p$-arithmetic lattices.
 Here is one such example:

-\begin{thm*} [\ref{thm:super-GG-Eis}] Let $G = PU_3(\Q[\omega],I)$, $\omega = \frac{-1+\sqrt{-3}}{2}$, and denote $\Sigma = \{ A, \sigma, \tau\}$, where
+\begin{thm*} [\ref{thm:super-GG-Eis}] Let $G = PU_3(\Q[\omega],I)$, $\omega = \frac{-1+\sqrt{-3}}2$, and denote $\Sigma = \{ A, \sigma, \tau\}$, where